BigMachineStudios/Shared-Projects/README.md

 With all these changes along the way, it has kept me from completing the code itself.
 But I am submitting what I have to execute the single fetch in python.
 Each time this is executed, it adds a new line of price/volume data to the table.
 SQL will then parse and format the data, as well as perform some additional analysis.
 I am getting so close I can taste it!

+I have uploaded a new version of the Jupyter Notebook that incorporates a cell for fetching an entire block of trade data, rather than waiting for timed repeated fetches over many hours.
+It has input parameters as defined by 'yfinance'.

+In yfinance, the period and interval parameters are used to specify the time range and granularity of historical data downloaded.
+The period parameter defines the overall duration (e.g., 1 day, 1 month, 1 year), while interval determines the frequency of data points within that period (e.g., 1 minute, 1 hour, 1 day).
+Period:
+Valid Values: 1d, 5d, 1mo, 3mo, 6mo, 1y, 2y, 5y, 10y, ytd, max.
+Usage: Specifies the length of time for which you want data (e.g., "1y" for one year).
+Note: You can also use the start and end parameters to specify a custom date range instead of using period, but it's recommended to avoid using start, end, and period together due to potential issues.
+Interval:
+Valid Values: 1m, 2m, 5m, 15m, 30m, 60m, 90m, 1h, 1d, 5d, 1wk, 1mo, 3mo.
+Usage: Determines the frequency of data points (e.g., "1h" for hourly data, "1d" for daily data).
+Important Considerations:
+Intraday data (intervals less than 1 day) is only available for the last 60 days.
+Minute-level data (1m, 2m) is only available for the last 7 days.

+There is also the beginnings of a PostgreSQL query file for analyzing the data.
+It's very much a work in progress.
+Currently it copies the data to a working table (to keep the original data intact), and then slightly reformats it for ease of use.
+Then there are queries to compare the price entries to the day's average, and another that calculates the percent gain or loss over time relative to the opening price.
+Next up will be generating a weighted rolling average and probably VWAP (volume weighted average).
+More to come.